-The Third Tribe is a collaboration between Darren Rowse, Chris Brogan, Brian Clark and Sonia Simone.
+The Third Tribe was a collaboration between Darren Rowse, Chris Brogan, Brian Clark and Sonia Simone.
 Add other Third Tribers like Chris Garrett, Jonathan Fields, Hugh MacLeod, Mark McGuinness, Leo Babauta, Pam Slim, Naomi Dunford, Johnny Truant and Dave Navarro and you get an impressive set up.

 I rarely join courses or forum on the internet because they mostly feel off target for me.
 The concept of The Third Tribe feels right though and many in the list of names above are people whose blogs I follow.
 I have signed up and joined The Third Tribe, it will be very interesting to see what comes out of this.